Emergent Elasticity and Quasiconformal Flow in Active Solids: Results

 \subsubsection{Continuum representation of microscale topology and tension anisotropy}

-Large tissue deformations cause the cells in a tissue to rearrange, leading to plastic shape changes.
-In the discrete ATN model, such T1 processes correspond to edge flips that change the adjacency graph of the triangulation (Fig.~\ref{fig:T1}).
+Large tissue deformations cause cells to rearrange, leading to plastic shape changes.
+In the discrete model, such T1 processes correspond to edge flips that change the adjacency graph of the triangulation (Fig.~\ref{fig:T1}). (``T1'' stands for ``topological 1''; in the following, we use ``topology'' to refer to the adjacency graph and not the gross topology of the tension manifold, which we assume to be that of a disk).
 These flips occur when the length of a cell-cell interface vanishes $\ell_{ij}=0$ and do not manifest themselves in the tension metric.
 The challenge is to represent the inherently discrete T1 processes in the continuum.
+We now introduce a mathematical framework to do so and return to the physical consequences of T1s for plastic flow in Sects.~\ref{sec:T1_threshold}-\ref{sec:T1_relax}.

 Let us recall that in addition to the tension metric $\mathbf{g}$, the discrete ATN model depends on the topology of the cell tiling, i.e., the vertex adjacency matrix.
-To capture the adjacency information in the continuum, we introduce an ``adjacency metric'' $a_{\alpha\beta}(\bm{\xi})$ (defined so that adjacent cells have unit distance).
+To capture the adjacency information in the continuum, we introduce an ``adjacency metric'' $a_{\alpha\beta}(\bm{\xi})$ defined so that adjacent cells have unit distance.
 It is the continuum limit of a triangulation with the same adjacency as the tension triangulation, but with all edge lengths set to unity.
-The metrics $\mathbf{g}(\bm{\xi})$ and $\mathbf{a}(\bm{\xi})$ define two distinct metrics on the same manifold.
+Thus $\mathbf{g}(\bm{\xi})$ and $\mathbf{a}(\bm{\xi})$ define two distinct metrics on the same manifold.
 The Lagrangian coordinates $\bm{\xi}$ are attached to material elements (e.g.\ cells) and label corresponding points.
-The adjacency metric ``geometrizes'' the combinatorial information on cell-cell adjacency, and is closely related to the Koebe-Andreev-Thurston circle packing theorem (see Discussion).
+The adjacency metric ``geometrizes'' the topological information on cell-cell adjacency, and is closely related to the Koebe-Andreev-Thurston circle packing theorem (see Discussion).